reusteur73/IP-VPN-proxy-checker/README.md

 # IP-VPN-proxy-checker
+shows the IP location
 checks if the IP its a VPN or proxy

 # requirements
  ```
- Do "pip install requirements.txt" on cmd
+ Do "pip install requests==2.28.1" on cmd
- If it doesn't work try "python -m pip install requirements.txt".
+ If it doesn't work try "python -m pip install requests==2.28.1"."```
- or just do "pip install requests==2.28.1"```